 In this video Clay talks about the form construction and takes questions on how the interior form will be used to shape the the underside of the concrete countertop while providing adequate bracing to prevent distortion while the concrete is being placed.

-The double-paddle Collomix Xo55 Duo-Mixer is our favorite tool when it comes to mixing any of the Surecrete Xtreme GFRC Mixes or CHENG’s D-FRC Concrete Mix.
-The two paddles rotate in opposite directions and pull material from the bottom upward with suprising ease and balance but the we were most impressed by how quickly we could thoroughly blend 100 pounds of the dense fiber-reinforced concrete mix.
+The double-paddle Collomix Xo55 Duo-Mixer is our favorite tool when it comes to mixing any of the SureCrete Xtreme GFRC Mixes or SureCrete’s D-FRC Concrete Mix.
+The two paddles rotate in opposite directions and pull material from the bottom upward with surprising ease and balance but the we were most impressed by how quickly we could thoroughly blend 100 pounds of the dense fiber-reinforced concrete mix.

-During the product demonstration we also spent some time explaining the distinction between the CHENG D-FRC Concrete Mixes and Surecrete’s Xtreme Series Precast Mixes.
+During the product demonstration we also spent some time explaining the distinction between the SureCrete D-FRC Concrete Mixes and SureCrete’s Xtreme Series Precast Mixes.
 In short, the only difference between the two is COLOR.
-CHENG D-FRC mixes are produced with grey portland cement and Surecrete’s Xtreme Series mixes are produced with white cement.
+SureCrete D-FRC mixes are produced with grey portland cement and SureCrete’s Xtreme Series mixes are produced with white cement.

 Here is a short video clip we shot that’ll give you a pretty good idea of the mix consistency.
 While the heavy duty mixer we’re using isn’t entirely necessary for this mix, it definitely speeds-up the process.

 1/2″ of SureCrete D-FRC Mix is placed into the bottom of the mold before the Vibco Table Vibrators are turned on.
 The concrete mix consistency should be a little on the runny side to ensure that as many air bubbles as possible are driven out of the concrete while vibrating.